Yandex Cloud

 ping 192.168.1.101

-The command must fail according to the Block all rule that prohibits traffic.
+The command should end with an error according to the Block all rule.

 7. Connect to the FW-A management web interface at https://192.168.1.10:8001.
 In the top menu, go to Logs and reports and select Traffic log in the left-hand menu under Logs.
 In the Rules: filter, select Block all and ping from dmz to internet.
 Make sure the logs include records of allowed and blocked traffic for the tests performed.
 After that, disable logging for the Block all rule.